 The firefighter I interviewed described the interior crew as “hot dogs” who are always pushing the envelope of safety to the very limits and this time had a consequence as two members on the hot dog crew got burned… needlessly.
 So why did they enter an environment they should not have been in to begin with?
 Here are ten possible explanations to ponder:

-- The officer on the interior crew suffers from low self-esteem and felt he had to justify his value to the organization and his fellow crew members by being overly aggressive.
+- The officer on the crew that went interior suffers from low self-esteem and felt the need to justify their value to the organization and their fellow crew members by being overly aggressive.

-- The officer on the interior crew has an over inflated ego and is of the mindset that “real” firefighters “always” conduct interior attacks, regardless of conditions.
+- The officer on the crew that went interior has an over inflated ego and is of the mindset that “real” firefighters “always” conduct interior attacks, regardless of conditions.

-- The officer on the interior crew arrived with a predisposed action in his mind (aggressive offensive).
-With that mindset, not amount of clues or cues indicating that’s a poor action choice is going to change his mind.
+- The officer on the crew that went interior arrived with a predisposed action in mind (aggressive offensive).
+With that mindset, no amount of clues or cues indicating that it would be a poor action choice is going to change their mind.

-- The officer on the interior crew suffered tunnel vision and did not complete a size-up that included the development of strong situational awareness.
+- The officer on the crew that went interior suffered from tunnel vision and did not complete a size-up that included the development of strong situational awareness.

-- The other members on the interior crew were too afraid of the officer to speak up, even if they felt an aggressive interior attack was not appropriate.
+- The other members on the crew that went interior were too afraid to speak up to their officer, even if they felt an aggressive interior attack was not appropriate.

-- The other members on the interior crew did not know how to speak up to express their concerns to a superior officer.
+- The other members on the crew that went interior did not know how to speak up to express their concerns to a superior officer.

-- The officer on the interior crew has developed a habit of “always” conducting an aggressive interior attack.
+- The officer on the crew that went interior had developed a habit of “always” conducting an aggressive interior attack.
 Habits are hard to break.

-- The officer on the interior crew suffers from the “duty to die” syndrome and believes that it his “sworn duty” to be in those conditions and if he dies while doing his job, that is a noble way to die.
+- The officer on the crew that went interior suffers from the “duty to die” syndrome and believes that it is one’s “sworn duty” to be in those conditions and if they dies while doing their job, that is a noble way to die.

-- The officer on the interior crew has fought many interior fires that he believes were as bad as this one, or worse, and it always turned out ok (no injuries).
+- The officer on the crew that went interior has fought many interior fires that they believe were as bad as this one, or worse, and it always turned out okay (ie: no injuries).

-While these are ten possible explanations, without being at the scene or knowing any of the players the members of the department who were there, it is virtually impossible for me to know for sure why this happened.
-But the tough questions need to be asked and the core issue for unsafe behaviors needs to be addressed.
+While these are ten possible explanations, without being at the scene or knowing any of the members of this department, it is virtually impossible for me to know for sure why this happened.
+But tough questions need to be asked and the core issue for unsafe behaviors needs to be addressed.